taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 # Asynchronous Redux

-In the book, you have only used synchronous actions by now.
+In the book, you have only used synchronous actions so far.
 There is no delay of the action dispatching involved.
 Yet sometimes you want to delay an action.
 The example can be a simple one: Imagine you want to have a notification for your application user when a todo item got created.
 The notification should hide after one second.
 The first action would show the notification and set a `isShowingNotification` property to true.
 If the `isShowing` status of the notification resides in the store, you would need a way to delay a second action to hide the notification again.
 In a simple scenario it would look like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~